ruggeri/tech-notes/randos/peripherals/displays.md

     - Mar 2023 update: I think slow USB peripheral speed hasn't been a problem?
 There's only 480Mbps for keyboard, mouse, ethernet and webcam.
 But that is maybe enough??
-    - 2025-03-XX Update: Looks like I am running 4k@60hz with 30-bit
-      color.
-It says that "Stream Info: 5.4Gbps", which implies HBR2 is being used.
-Now, even 2x HBR3 doesn't have the bandwidth to do 4k@60Hz with 30-bit color uncompressed.
-However, if I set "USB-C
-      Prioritization: High Data Speed", it now shows "8.1Gbps DSC" (HBR3 with DSC) and USB: USB3.1.
+    - 2025-03-XX Update: Looks like I have been running 4k@60hz with 30-bit color.
+With "USB-C Prioritization: High Resolution", it says that "Stream Info: 5.4Gbps" and "USB: USB2.0".
+Does this imply HBR2 is being used?
+Does 2x HBR3 doesn't have the bandwidth to do 4k@60Hz with 30-bit color uncompressed and USB3?
+However, if I set "USB-C Prioritization: High Data Speed", it now shows "Resolution: 3840x2160, 60Hz, 30-bit" (4k@60Hz 30-bit), "USB:
+      USB3.1", "Stream Info: 8.1Gbps DSC" (does that mean HBR3 with DSC?).
 Interesting!
 It looks like Apple fixed DSC.
 Indeed, switching from USB 2.0 to USB 3.2 Gen 2 speed, I go from 227Mbps down to 304Mbps down (up stays constant at 42Mbps).
 I can't see any change in image quality with DSC.
+      - 2025-08-16: I tried to update these notes to more accurately record the settings on the monitor.
+However, at this time I cannot remember all the various HBR bandwidths/settings/capabilities/requirements.
+So I just updated and recorded the available monitor settings and tried to make clear my guesses about HBR are speculation.
+Nothing on the "Dell Display Info" say anything about HBR explicitly.
+The reason I revisited this at all was because the monitor slipped into 30Hz mode.
+I just restarted the MacBook and toggled between High-Data and High-Resolution modes.
 - I like having an integrated ethernet port.
   - This helps with internet reliability.
 And again, I don't want to plug more than one cable into my laptop.